hantsy/spring7-sandbox/docs/jackson.md

 }
 ```

-This example adds a custom serializer/deserializer for `LocalDate` and a mixin that maps `name` to `fullName` in JSON.
+The example defines a custom serializer and deserializer for `LocalDate` and a mixin that maps the `name` property to `fullName` in JSON.

 Now let's create a test class to verify serialization and deserialization of `Person`.